 Tools to Get You Reading

-Even though you can’t go to your local library or bookstore right now, there are a ton of other ways you can get your hands on these awesome outdoor adventure books.
+Luckily, there are a ton of ways you can get your hands on these awesome outdoor adventure books.

 - Buy eBooks: eBooks are usually cheaper than paper books.
 You can buy individual books or sign up for subscriptions like Amazon’s Kindle Unlimited or Scribd where you get access to a ton of books at your fingertips.